 - Principles of Economic

 Basic economic concepts, theories, and methods are introduced to students in the economics course.
 Both macroeconomics (the overall economy) and microeconomics are covered in the course (decisions by households and companies).
-It helps students understand the market for inputs and products, consumer behaviour, and economic activities associated to production.
+It helps students understand the market for inputs and products, consumer behavior, and economic activities associated to production.
 Additionally, students gain a much deeper understanding of how to examine and interpret economic data as well as how to create their own judgments on economic topics and occurrences.

-Private Banks that Provide Banking Courses
+Private Banks that Provide Banking Training Courses With Placement

 There is a strong demand for qualified human resources in the banking sector, one of India’s fastest expanding businesses.
 In order to fill openings for Probationary Officer (PO) posts, specialist officer positions, and administrative positions in government banks, the Institute of Banking Personnel Selection (IBPS) holds national-level exams.
 Each of its associate banks has a unique hiring process.